jonahdhadlock/Trophy_Dark_Name_Generator/README.md

 # Trophy Dark Name Generator

-A procedural name generator written in Python that creates unique, thematic names in the somber, melancholic style of the TTRPG *Trophy Dark* by Jesse Ross, published by The Gauntlet.
+A procedural name generator written in Python that creates unique, thematic names in the somber, melancholic style of the TTRPG *Trophy Dark* by Jesse Ross and published by The Gauntlet.

 ---
 ## About The Project